codeup-germain/capstone/README.md

 ### Model
 [(Back to top)](#table-of-contents)
 <!-- Describe your modeling process -->
-- Split the data into X and y groups.
-- Split into train and test datasets.
+- Split the data into X and y groups and into train and test datasets.
 - Utilized cross validation and grid search.
 - Created optimized random forest classifier.

 **Model accuracy**

 - ~95% mean cross validation accuracy.
 - Best performing fe